 Ants have various species, some of them bite while others just love to hang out in your closet and chew on your clothes.

-The most common ants that you will find at home is the fiery fire ants.
+The most common ants that you will find at home are the fiery fire ants.
 A lot of people are afraid of the fire ants because their bites sting.

 There are more than 200 species of fire ants worldwide.
-These crawlies are called fire ants because of their light brown to dark red skin color.
+This crawlies are called fire ants because of their light brown to dark red skin color.

 They often nest outside homes but travels to the kitchen for food.
 On wet or rainy days, fire ants try to find a dry environment which can be the walls of your homes or the back of your closets.

 Spiders are known to be quiet organisms who like to stay in dry, dark places.
-Because of its preference, they are often found in the attic, garage, or basement.
+Because of their preference, they are often found in the attic, garage, or basement.

 Others find them functional to keep at home because they eat smaller insects like ants and mosquitoes.
-However, spiders when left on their own can become pests, especially if it belongs to the specie that bite.
+However, spiders, when left on their own, can become pests, especially if it belongs to the species that bite.

-Spider bites can be lethal depending on the specie involved.
-Some specie only paralyzes, others trigger an allergic reaction, either way these post a threat especially if there are children at home.
+Spider bites can be lethal depending on the species involved.
+Some species only paralyze, others trigger an allergic reaction, either way, these post a threat especially if there are children at home.

-With over 35,000 named specie worldwide, 3,000 of them are found in North America.
+With over 35,000 named species worldwide, 3,000 of them are found in North America.
 It is a combination of biting and non-biting kind.

 Silverfishes live in your bookshelves, your desks, your vault, and even your bags.
-Basically, they like places that is dry and warm.
+Basically, they like places that are dry and warm.
 These insects feed on starchy, sugary materials or food.
-That is why they like to stay in your bookshelves, because one book is more than enough for a year supply of food.
-If you see your books with holes in it; chances are, the silverfish found its way in it and decided to live there.
+That is why they like to stay in your bookshelves because one book is more than enough for a year’s supply of food.
+If you see your books with holes in them; chances are, the silverfish found its way in it and decided to live there.

 There are more than 4,000 species of cockroach worldwide, about 30 of them live within human households.

-Cockroaches are considered as pests because they feed on human food and can leave an invasive odor.
-Cockroaches are harmful because it passively transports pathogenic microbes that have attached themselves on the insect’s body surfaces.
+Cockroaches are considered pests because they feed on human food and can leave an invasive odor.
+Cockroaches are harmful because it passively transports pathogenic microbes that have attached themselves to the insect’s body surfaces.

 Cockroaches are often linked with allergic reactions in humans, as well as allergens that are linked with asthma.US Health data showed that 60 percent of asthma patients are also sensitive to cockroach allergens.